NMR-6210/Test/README.md

 # Test
-just for testinf some java files
+just for testing some java files